-She holds a Bachelor of Business, Bachelor of Laws and Graduate Diploma of Applied Corporate Governance and is currently completing a Masters of Applied Law.
+She holds a Bachelor of Business, Bachelor of Laws, Masters of Applied Law and Graduate Diploma of Applied Corporate Governance.
 In September 2010 Ms Laurie was admitted as a solicitor of the Supreme Court of NSW.

-She is a Fellow of the Governance Institute of Australia, a Fellow of the Institute of Chartered Secretaries and a Member of the Australian Institute of Company Directors.
+She is a Fellow of the Governance Institute of Australia and a Fellow the Chartered Governance Institute.